timraay/FeedbackBot/README.md

 For each feed, you can (but don't have to) create **labels**.
 Members can assign a pre-defined label to their feedback to further categorize it.

 And finally we have **triggers**.
 Triggers are reactions under a message which members may react with to start creating feedback for the feed it is bound to.
 This too is completely optional, but it is a lot cleaner than running a command.

-Now that you understand the basic terms, we can move on.
-Using the command `f!help [topic]` you can read more about specifics and how to set them up.
-Available topics are feeds, labels, triggers, feedback, permissions.

 ## Feeds